NES Awarded DEA Clandestine Laboratory Training Contract

 The HAZWOPER standard, which primarily regulates workers responding to chemical release emergencies and/or performing remediation operations at hazardous waste sites, was determined by DEA to apply in many significant ways to the seizure, investigation, and processing of clandestine laboratory sites.
 Notably, the HAZWOPER standard requires certain employers to develop and maintain a safety program consisting of elements such as medical surveillance for assigned personnel, initial safety training, and an annual refresher that further mirrored the areas DEA was looking to cover.

 These similarities suggested the need for a complex training program tailored to the unique specifications of law enforcement that landed squarely in the burgeoning areas of expertise of NES, which was at that time a newly founded company.
 As a result, beginning in the late 1980s, NES became, and has continued to be, instrumental to DEA in helping the agency design and implement its Clandestine Laboratory Safety Certification Program (in fact, the first ten sessions of Clandestine Laboratory Basic Safety Training were conducted in Sacramento by NES).
-The result has been an ever-evolving suite of safety training courses that draw from pertinent OSHA, DOT, and EPA regulatory requirements to ensure law enforcement personnel are properly trained on how to safely approach and assess a known or potential clandestine laboratory site, how to handle and transport hazardous materials evidence, and how to deliver credible expert testimony in a court of law.
+The product has been an ever-evolving suite of safety training courses that draw from pertinent OSHA, DOT, and EPA regulatory requirements to ensure law enforcement personnel are properly trained on how to safely approach and assess a known or potential clandestine laboratory site, how to handle and transport hazardous materials evidence, and how to deliver credible expert testimony in a court of law.

 The Opioid Epidemic and Fentanyl for First Responders Training